ebasso/vagrant-examples/README.md

 * **deploy-db2-vagrant** - Single box with CentOS, with DB2 installed using shell script.
 * **deploy-db2-vagrant-ansible** - Single box with CentOS, with DB2 installed using Ansible.
+* **deploy-domino-vagrant** - Single box with CentOS, with Domino installed using shell script.
 * **example01-webserver-shell** - Single box with CentOS, with Apache installed via shell script file.
 * **example02-webserver-inline** - Single box with CentOS, with Apache installed via shell provision.
 * **example03-webserver-ansible** - Single box with CentOS, with Apache installed via Ansible.